wolfgang117x/leetcode-patterns/src/binary-search/first-bad-version.md

 }
 ```
 * We check if the `mid` version is a bad version.
-* If yes, we know that it can either be the first bad version or there are bad versions before it.
+* If yes, we know that it is either the first bad version or there are bad versions before it.
 * So, we update the `versionIdx` value to `mid`.
 * We reduce the search space by setting `high = mid-1`, we're setting it to `mid-1` as we already know mid is a bad version.
-In the next iteration we'll only be search the versions earlier than `mid`.
+In the next iteration we'll only be search versions older than `mid`.

 ```java
 } else {